 Gastric bypass surgery can give you a new start toward health and fitness.

-Following the recommended pre-op and post-op diet will go a long way toward your success.
-The right diet can protect you from surgical complications and teach you how to eat and drink well for the rest of your life.
+Following the recommended pre- and post-op diet will go a long way toward your success.
+It can also help protect you from surgical complications and teach you how to eat and drink well for the rest of your life.